-Life couldn’t get any better than owing a hi-tech, ‘Green Certified’ home, that too, one facing the mesmerizing expanse of the San Francisco Bay, The Golden Gate Bridge, Alcatraz, and Sausalito from nearly every room.
+Life couldn’t get any better than owning a hi-tech, ‘Green Certified’ home, that too, one facing the mesmerizing expanse of the San Francisco Bay, The Golden Gate Bridge, Alcatraz, and Sausalito from nearly every room.

-Located on the prestigious South Shore of Belvedere Island on San Francisco Bay, the villa occupies approximately 15,500 square feet, on a 1.14-acre double lot.
+Located on the prestigious South Shore of Belvedere Island on San Francisco Bay, the villa occupies approximately 15,500 square feet on a 1.14-acre double lot.
 The estate is known to be the finest, newest, and largest home in Belvedere.
 It took nearly 30 years for the villa to be designed, approved, and built on this spectacular site.

-Designed with utmost opulence kept in mind, the villa is home to seven en suite bedrooms, 9 full and 2 half baths, a luxurious master bedroom suite in its own wing, gym with sauna and steam room, a home theater, an elevator to all three levels, three car garage, and gated driveway with cobble stone motor court for parking of 15+ cars.
+Designed with utmost opulence kept in mind, the villa is home to seven en suite bedrooms, 9 full and 2 half baths, a luxurious master bedroom suite in its own wing, gym with sauna and steam room, a home theater, an elevator to all three levels, three-car garage, and gated driveway with cobblestone motor court for parking of 15+ cars.